arnodeceuninck/studentencodex-app/README.md

 Just run it, this generates code from the search.json file.
 Copy paste the output (_site/search.json) to assets/search.json

 Build apk: flutter build apk --split-per-abi

+### Building for play store
+Be sure the keys are set up correctly

+flutter build appbundle

 More info: https://docs.flutter.dev/deployment/android